OHBM Code of Conduct

 Harassment includes, but is not limited to:

 OHBM expects participants to follow the rules listed above at all event venues and event-related social and online activities.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
-Potential actions includes, but are not limited to: warning the offender, expulsion from the specific event, or immediate expulsion from the conference [with no refund].
-Event organizers may take action to redress anything designed to disrupt the event or making the environment hostile for any participants..
+Potential actions include, but are not limited to: warning the offender, expulsion from the specific event, or immediate expulsion from the conference [with no refund].
+Event organizers may take action to redress anything designed to disrupt the event or making the environment hostile for any participants.
 OHBM reserves the right to report incidences of sexual misconduct to the home institution of the offender and they may take any appropriate actions.